Lauren Wise

-Lauren Anne Wise is a Canadian-American epidemiologist and Professor in the Department of Epidemiology at Boston University School of Public Health.
+Lauren Anne Wise is a Canadian-American epidemiologist and Professor in the Department of Epidemiology at the Boston University School of Public Health.

 Education

 Lauren Wise completed a Bachelor of Arts magna cum laude at Bowdoin College with a double major in biochemistry and women's studies in 1996.
 She earned a Master of Science with a concentration in reproductive epidemiology from Harvard T.H.
 Chan School of Public Health in 2000.
 She completed a Doctor of Science in epidemiology with a minor in biostatistics from Harvard T.H.
 Chan School of Public Health in 2004.
 Her dissertation examined reproductive and hormonal risk factors for uterine fibroids in the Black Women's Health Study.